 Pour 1/4 cup oatmeal into a small mixing bowl.
 (If the oats are large, you may want to grind them down with a mortar and pestle or food processor first.)
-Oatmeal gently exfoliates and absorbs excess oil to keep your pores clean.
+Oatmeal is meant to gently exfoliate and absorb excess oil to keep your pores clean.

 Add Baking Soda

 Next, add 1 teaspoon baking soda.
-Baking soda acts as a deep pore cleanser, removing dead skin cells and balancing your skin.
+Baking soda is often used as a deep pore cleanser, removing dead skin cells and balancing your skin.

 Add Lemon Juice

-Then add 1 tablespoon fresh lemon juice.
-Lemon is a natural astringent and antibacterial that eliminates the blackhead-causing dirt and debris in your pores.
-Plus, the high levels of vitamin C give your skin a brightening boost.
+Then, add 1 tablespoon fresh lemon juice.
+Lemon is a natural astringent and antibacterial that may eliminate the blackhead-causing dirt and debris in your pores.
+Plus, the high levels of vitamin C can give your skin a brightening boost.